urschrei/pyzotero/readme.md

 # Installation #

-* From git: `pip install git+git://github.com/urschrei/pyzotero.git`
+* From github: `pip install git+git://github.com/urschrei/pyzotero.git`
 * From a local clone: `pip install /path/to/pyzotero/dir`
 Example: `pip install ~/repos/pyzotero`
 * Alternatively, download the latest version from <https://github.com/urschrei/pyzotero/downloads>, and point pip at the zip file:
-`pip install ~/Downloads/urschrei-pyzotero-v0.3-0-g04ff544.zip`
+Example: `pip install ~/Downloads/urschrei-pyzotero-v0.3-0-g04ff544.zip`

 I assume that running setup.py will also work using `easy_install`, but I haven't tested it.